shekhardtu/frontend-interview-questions/javascript-questions.md

 ### API Question
- What are different types of status codes range and their purpose of use?
+ Explain api status code range and their purpose of use?

  ## These questions are reasonable to ask a intermediate developer.